iforce2d/inavFollowme/README.md

 - MSP_ATTITUDE - for yaw
 - MSP_RC - for RC transmitter switch states

 Combined with the latitude/longitude/altitude being broadcast from the tag, the controller can calculate the necessary position and altitude to move to, the correct heading, and the gimbal angle for the camera.
 The controller sends a MSP_SET_WP message to Cleanflight to relay this info.
+This process occurs all the time, but the waypoint messages are ignored unless the GCS_NAV flight mode is active (along with its prerequisites like POSHOLD etc).

 ## Setup